multiformats/py-multibase/CONTRIBUTING.rst

   run linting, type checking, and tests.
 This is the recommended command to run before submitting a pull request.

-* ``make coverage`` - Run tests with coverage reporting and open the HTML report in your browser.

 For a full list of available commands, run ``make help``.

 7. Commit your changes and push your branch to GitHub::